-There are undoubtedly many of you, dear readers, who hold a Chase Sapphire (Preferred or Reserve) or an American Express charge card (Platinum, Gold, or Green.)
+There are undoubtedly many of you who hold a Chase Sapphire (Preferred or Reserve) or an American Express charge card (Platinum, Gold, or Green.)
 Maybe you have a Chase Ink business card or the AMEX Blue Business Plus.
-Even others will have a collection including a Chase Freedom, Citi Dividends, or Discover card to take advantage of the rotating category bonuses.
+Even others will have a collection including a Chase Freedom, Citi Dividend, or Discover card to take advantage of the rotating category bonuses.

-You might even have other cards from Citi, Bank of America, or Capital One.
+You might have other cards from Citi, Bank of America, or Capital One.

 But I’m willing to bet that there’s one card in your wallet that’s the outlier.
 Maybe you’re keeping it because you’ve had it for a while and closing it would mean a hit to your credit score.
 Possibly it provides a benefit that’s particularly important to you.
 Or maybe you’re just too lazy to close it.

 If Sharon would ever let me get the Buc-ee’s Credit Card (Note from Sharon: STILL not happening), you better believe it would be the most obscure card in my wallet.

 While some will find it odd that I still have the Disney Credit card from Chase, I find it useful for the Disney Parks perks and the referral bonuses it provides.
 (Thanks to everyone who’s signed up using our link.)

 However, neither of those are the most obscure card I have.
 That honor goes to the American Express Optima Platinum card.

 American Express launched the Optima line of credit cards in 1987.
 Previous to that, all American Express offerings had been charge cards.
 Here’s a post explaining the difference between the two.

 AMEX has since gone full into issuing credit cards, while the original four cards are still charge cards that need to be paid in full every month.